Gualberto-Vannini/Producer-Customer/README.md

 **Documentation:**
 1. This readme is a sample of how I believe into the  documentation (and also comments into my code).
 2. Repository into Github to share my work.
+3. Sample GIF to show how the app works ( https://github.com/Gualberto-Vannini/Producer-Customer/blob/master/sample.gif )

 **Developed with passion** (during my weekend).